gmcmillan100/docs/pygarden.md

 ![](../images/pygarden.png)

 Each morning, I sit in the garden, meditate on scripture, reflect on life, and pray.
-Here, I find strength, peace, and serenity.
+Here, I find love, strength, peace, and serenity.
 I learn to let go of fear, worry, and anxiety.

 God shows me the life cycle where plants grow, reproduce, die, and live again.